Senior Discounts on Travel, Shopping, Services, and More!

 Senior Restaurant Discounts

 Take a day off of cooking and cleaning and let the restaurant staff delight you with something new.
-These national chains provide nice senior discounts, and remember to also check with local places where you may find even more discount offers.
+These national chains provide nice senior discounts, plus remember to check with local places where you may find even more discount offers.

 - Bonefish Grill: 10% off w/ AARP card